routegy/routegy-docs/app/docs/reference/patterns.md

 ### Custom color reference

-Below is a list if customizable colors along with their default values.
+Below is a list of customizable colors along with their default values.
 When overriding a color, any valid [CSS color notation](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) can be used.

 <style>
 .colorBlock {